roknicmilos/django-pdf-view/README.md

 templates for creating and displaying PDFs in the browser or downloading them based on URL parameters.

+## Standalone Usage

+If you want to install `django-pdf` as a standalone package in your Django project, refer to [build/meta/README.md](build/meta/README.md).

 ## Getting Started

 ### Prerequisites